 Press play, kind stranger.
 Now read.

 I wonder what my origin song would be, if I could even write songs.
 Why did I even start playing music to begin with, if I could even play at all?

-Ah, Grade 4!
+Ah, Grade 4.
 My mom wanted us to learn how to play music but we were too poor to buy a keyboard.
 One day, though, Ma came home from Cebu with a guitar.
-It’s worth 900 pesos, she told us, though I was too young to gauge whether that’s mahal or not.
+It’s worth 900 pesos, she told us, but I was too young to gauge whether that’s mahal or not.

 But hey, it’s a guitar.
 We also had a gospel songbook at home.
 The first song my mom and I learned was Kung Kamtan Mo.
 I still know the first words — kung kamtan mo / man ang mundo / kanyang yaman — but I already forgot the chords.

 And then Ma started playing a lot of Carpenters so I learned those oldies too.
 When there’s no getting over that rainbow / when the smallest of dreams won’t come true.
 Karen Carpenter’s voice is heavenly, man.
 My favorite Carpenters song at that time was only yesterday / when I was sad / and I was lonely…